-The Annual Management Charge is currently 0.60% per annum of the Net Asset Value of the Scheme Property.
-The Annual Management Charge accrues daily and is calculated by reference to the Net Asset

-Value of the Scheme Property on the immediately preceding Valuation Point.
+The Annual Management Charge is currently 0.55% (plus VAT, if applicable) per annum of the Net Asset Value of the Scheme Property.
+The Annual Management Charge accrues daily and is calculated by reference to the Net Asset Value of the Scheme Property on the immediately preceding Valuation Point.
 The accrued Annual Management Charge is paid from the Fund monthly in arrears.